shreshta-sudo/finova-data-viewer/README.md

-# Finova Data Viewer – Task 1
+# Fintech-Task 1

 ## Introduction
-This project is a simple user interface for a FinTech Data Viewer called **Finova Data Viewer**.
+This project is a simple user interface for a FinTech Data Viewer called **Finova Data Viewer**
-The purpose of this task is to understand basic HTML, CSS, Git, and web architecture concepts.

----

 ## 1. Client–Server Model